cloudnoize/CodeAnalysis/MicroLock.md

 	    }
     }

-Finally, sone action, let's see
+Finally, some action, let's see

  - `static_assert(MaxSpins + MaxYields < (unsigned)-1, "overflow")` assert if the result of MaxSpins + MaxYields  is bigger than unsigned can hold, in case it is `MaxSpins + MaxYields` will be promoted to a bigger type than 32bits unsigned, the cast to `(unsigned)-1` results in a all 1 bit pattern i.e. the max unsigned value.
+ - Atomic load the
  -

 > Written with [StackEdit](https://stackedit.io/).